The 20 Best Cystic Fibrosis Doctors Near Me in Maryland, US

 English

 Dr. Wise is a pulmonary, critical care physician.
 He is an expert in the diagnosis and treatment of patients with obstructive lung disease, including those with asthma and COPD.
 He is a consultant for patients with scleroderma and interstitial lung disease.
 He has expertise in pulmonary physiology and lung function testing.
 Dr. Wise’s research focus is the conduct of multi-center clinical trials in airway diseases and related translational research.
 Dr. Wise is the co-director of the Pulmonary T32 Multi-disciplinary Training Program in Pulmonary Disease.
 Dr. Wise is rated as a Distinguished provider by MediFind in the treatment of Cystic Fibrosis.
-His top areas of expertise are Systemic Sclerosis (SSc), Interstitial Lung Disease, Acute Interstitial Pneumonia, and Sarcoidosis.
+He is also highly rated in 46 other conditions, according to our data.
+His clinical expertise encompasses Systemic Sclerosis (SSc), Interstitial Lung Disease, Acute Interstitial Pneumonia, and Sarcoidosis.
+Dr. Wise is board certified in American Board Of Internal Medicine.

 Distinguished in Cystic Fibrosis